 #6.
 Fly high and low-cost

-AirAsia is a low-cost airline company and my pick choice to book flights within SE countries.
+AirAsia is a low-cost airline company and our pick choice to book flights within SE countries.
 Last year, they were flying to 88 asian destinations so you get how important they are.
-Despite the unbeatable cheap prices, their service is strongly consistent for a low-cost company – I never had any common low-cost troubles such as flight delays, disjointed planes, baggage loss, poor customer service or unexpected bankruptcy (it happened to me twice with other flight asian companies!).
+Despite the unbeatable cheap prices, their service is strongly consistent for a low-cost company – we never had any common low-cost troubles such as flight delays, disjointed planes, baggage loss, poor customer service or unexpected bankruptcy (it happened to us twice with other flight asian companies!).
 Even if last minute, they always offer kick-ass flight prices.
-Hot tip: 90% of the times I choose to fly, within the same country, oppositely to other longer and wasting commute times such as train or night bus rides.
+Hot tip: 90% of the times we choose to fly, within the same country, oppositely to other longer and wasting commute times such as train or night bus rides.
 It’s cheaper, convenient and faster.
-The other 10% I leave it to boat transfers (when choosing an island) where the journey and landscape are quite nice to be missed.
+The other 10% we suggest leaving it to boat transfers (when choosing an island) where the journey and landscape are quite nice to be missed.

 #7.
 All in low season